Return to the BUILD

 Simulation Switch Control Panel and Oscilloscope

 Before we get started on this stage, I want to add some color and details to some of the parts.
-The first thing I did was use my Black and Metallic Silver Sharpies, as well as some Tamiya XF-2 Flat White acrylic paint, to jazz up and correct the Analog/Digital Simulator Switch Control Panel bits:
+The first thing I did was use my Black Sharpie and my Metallic Silver Sharpies, as well as some Tamiya XF-2 Flat White acrylic paint, to jazz up and correct the Analog/Digital Simulator Switch Control Panel bits:

 On the real car, this is a Linaire JT-22 Input/Output Tester.
 Note the little message for Stephen Dane (who designed the Ecto-1):

 Fit the Control Panel on top of the Control Panel Base:

 I get the feeling that the bottom part could have been clear and used to light some of this panel up.
 Perhaps a future mod idea?

 Secure these parts together from below with two (2) EP screws:

 Fit the two Control Panel Short Supports to these bottom two mounting points, as shown, and secure each with one (1) KP screw.

 Of the two screws we added in the previous step, the one closer to the edge is the ‘bottom’ of this Control Panel.
 These short supports go at this end: